A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Discussion

 A limitation of the full data approaches in this paper are the types of observed data they can feasibly handle.
-Currently, these methods are predominantly suited to univariate datasets.\footnote{While several of the distances considered can be calculated in the multivariate case, standard implementations of these approaches can become prohibitively expensive in higher dimensions.} In future work, we plan to explore extending the methods to handle higher dimensional data by exploiting recent research on multivariate non-parametric tests (e.g.\ \citealp{Kim2020}).
+Currently, these methods are predominantly suited to univariate datasets. {We speculate that the application of these distances to univariate problems is due to both computational and statistical concerns.
+From a statistical standpoint, it is well-known that the Wasserstein distance has a rate of convergence that depends on the dimension of the data, while the simulated likelihood approach of \cite{Turner2014} encounters a similar curse of dimensionality, since it it based on nonparametric density estimation.
+While multivariate extensions that can mitigate the impact of data dimension do exist, from a computational standpoint, such procedures can be computationally expensive to implement in higher dimensions, and so to date these procedures have not received much focus in the likelihood-free literature.} In future work, we plan to explore extending the methods to handle higher dimensional data by exploiting recent research on multivariate non-parametric tests (e.g.\ \citealp{Kim2020}).
 This may increase the class of problems where full data approaches are applicable \citep{Kim2020}.
 It would also be interesting to extend and compare methods on temporal and/or spatial data.
 This might motivate the use or development of other distance functions.